 How do you know if you’re getting enough omega-3s?

 To counterbalance this, you should eat more olive oil, coconut oil, grass-fed beef, butter or ghee, and nuts and seeds high in omega-3s.
-My favorite seed that are not only rich in Omega 3s but also help estrogen metabolism is freshly (I want to stress the word “freshly”) ground flax seed.
+My favorite seed that is not only rich in Omega 3s but also helps estrogen metabolism is freshly (I want to stress the word “freshly”) ground flax seed.

 Since restaurants typically use industrial seed oils and conventional beef, it can be difficult for anyone to be sure the have a good omega-3 to omega-6 ratio.
 Keep an eye out for some of the signs and symptoms that indicate you aren’t getting enough omega-3, such as:

 - Weight gain